Skip to Main Content

 Create Quiz

-Note that when you add a quiz to your course, you can choose to add multiple choice, true/false, short answer, essay, and matching questions as well as many other options.
-For a more detailed explanation of the Quiz activity, see the Moodle.org documentation on this topic.
-Finally, understand that creating a quiz is a two-step process.
-After understanding this, do the following:
+When you add a quiz to your course, you can choose to add multiple choice, true/false, short answer, essay, and matching questions as well as many other options.
+Creating a quiz is a two-step process.
+To create a quiz:

-2. Choose the drop-down menu that lists add an activity, and select quiz.
+2. Click add an activity or resource and select quiz.

 3. On the adding a new quiz page, give your quiz a name, and add a description.
-(Note: There is a box to click below the description if you want the description to show in your class.)
+Check the box below the description if you want to show it to your class.

 4. Select other options below the description box.
-These options include:
+These options include timing, grade, question behavior, layout, etc.

 5. Click save and display at the bottom of the page.

-6. Next, you can add questions by clicking edit quiz.
+6. Next, you can add questions by clicking add question.

-8. Next, click add, which you will find a few lines under the maximum grade area.
+7. Click add, which is just under shuffle.
 Choose to add a new question, from question bank, or a random question.

 The Moodle Quiz Activity